tahia/tahia.github.io/index.md

-I'm a is Postdoctoral Research Fellow at the [Department of Ecology and Evolutionionary Biology](https://lsa.umich.edu/eeb) at the University of Michigan, Ann arbor working with [Wittkopp Lab](https://sites.lsa.umich.edu/wittkopp-lab/)
+I'm a is Postdoctoral Research Fellow at the [Department of Ecology and Evolutionionary Biology](https://lsa.umich.edu/eeb) at the University of Michigan, Ann arbor working with [Wittkopp Lab](https://sites.lsa.umich.edu/wittkopp-lab/)\

+In a broad sense, I am interested in studying how local populations adapt across different ecological clines and variable environments.
+At the molecular level, I focus on studying gene expression divergence and how cis-and trans-regulation can play key roles on local adaptation.

 Education/Degree: